laura-dangelo/SANple/README.md

 The goal of SANple is to estimate Bayesian nested mixture models via MCMC methods.
-Specifically, the package implements the common atoms model (Denti et al., 2023), its finite version (D’Angelo et al., 2023), and a hybrid finite-infinite model (D’Angelo and Denti, 2024+).
+Specifically, the package implements the common atoms model (Denti et al., 2023), hybrid finite-infinite models (D’Angelo and Denti, 2024).
 All models use Gaussian mixtures with a normal-inverse-gamma prior distribution on the parameters.
 Additional functions are provided to help analyzing the results of the fitting procedure.

 ## Installation